SecurityInnovation/AuthMatrix/README.md

   * If the target uses static CSRF tokens, place these into the HTTP Parameter column

-  * NOTE: Multiple cookies can be added using a ";" seperator.
+  * NOTE: Multiple cookies can be added using a ";" separator.
 Currently, only one HTTP Header or HTTP Parameter is supported.

 7. Click Run at the bottom to run all requests or right click several messages and select run.
 Observe that the adjacent table will show color-coded results.